 Do you feel like an imposter?
 Are you constantly worrying that someone will find out how unqualified you are or see through the facade of success that you’ve created for yourself?
 If so, then don’t worry – you’re not alone!
-As many as 70% of people struggle with imposter syndrome at some point in their lives.
+At some point, as many as 70% of people struggle with imposter syndrome.
 And while it’s easy to believe that everyone else has got life figured out and is living a charmed existence, the truth is that we all have our battles to fight.

 Confront Your Negative Beliefs

-Take a moment to think about the negative beliefs you have that are most likely contributing to your imposter syndrome.
+Take a moment to think about your negative beliefs that most likely contribute to your imposter syndrome.
 What do you tell yourself?
 For example, “I don’t have the background for this,” or “everyone here is smarter than me.”
 The first step in overcoming your feelings of imposterism and achieving success is challenging these beliefs.

 Next, consider the evidence that will disprove these beliefs.
 There are many ways you can do this – for example, if one of your negative beliefs is “I don’t have enough experience,” then look at how much time and energy you’ve already put into your career.
 The value of the collected experience you’ve had from your professional roles can be significant even when you enter a new field.